RaphaelCouronne/Benchmark_RF-LR_OpenML/README.md

 #### 2. Set up main.R
 1. Open main.R
 2. Enter your OpenML API key at the beginning of the file so that you will be able to download data from OpenML
 3. Enter the number of cores you want to use for the benchmark experiment

+	# Enter here nCores and myapikey
+	nCores = ??? # number of cores you want to use
+	myapikey = "??????????????????????????????????" # OpenML API key
+	saveOMLConfig(apikey = myapikey, arff.reader = "RWeka", overwrite=TRUE)

 #### 3. Use main.R